peterchondro/OD-evaluation-tool/README.md

 Perform a single image analysis:

-- Locate your set of RGB, GT, and PD images by clicking on each of them.
+- Locate your set of RGB (optional), GT, and PD images by clicking on each of them.
 - Click on "Analyze One" to view the evaluation data.
 - Click on "Clear Data" before analyzing another image.
 - Click on "Export Data" to save measurement data to an XLS file.